Online Portfolio Review Program

 - Development of artist statements and bios

-General review on the strengths and weaknesses of your work.
+A general review of the strengths and weaknesses of your work.
 A good choice for new projects, student portfolios, or general feedback.

-Detailed review on the strengths and weaknesses of your work according to your stated goals.
+A detailed review of the strengths and weaknesses of your work according to your stated goals.
 A good choice for work-in-progress by emerging photographers seeking direction and advice.

 Examples: Feedback on clarity, novelty, and relevancy of a project concept.
 The strength of supporting texts (statement, bio, captions) in relation to the work.
 Detailed analysis of visual grammar and style and how effectively they support the communicative goals of the work.

 A nuanced and critical reading of projects that are near completion.
 Akin to a short essay on the effectiveness of your work and potential for audience engagement.
 A good choice for fully-realized projects being prepared to seek opportunities and exposure.

 Examples: Finalizing sequencing and editing.
 Alignment of communicative power between images and supporting texts.
 An assessment of potential weaknesses that may be seen in the eyes of publishers and curators.
 Advice on presentation preparation and ideas.
 Finishing touches and refinements.

 What should I expect?

 - Participants in the portfolio review program should expect honest, critical and constructive advice and feedback tailored to the requests in the questionnaire.
-It is natural for artists to defend and push back against some criticisms, however we ask that you enter into the program with an open and receptive attitude to new ideas, readings, and thoughts that you may not have previously considered.
+It is natural for artists to defend and push back against some criticisms, however, we ask that you enter into the program with an open and receptive attitude to new ideas and criticisms you may not have previously encountered.

-- You will be offered the chance to ask two brief follow-up questions if there are areas of the review that you request clarification on.
+- You will have an opportunity to ask a follow-up question if there is an area of your review you need clarification on.

-- In order to maintain a consistent and steady program, we ask that you please adhere closely to the submission guidelines, which are found on the questionnaire.
-Participants that do not adhere to guidelines may be asked to revise their submission.
+- In order to maintain a consistent program, we ask that you please adhere closely to the submission guidelines.

 - Expect about 4 weeks to receive your review.
 More often than not, 2-3 weeks is the typical turnaround time.